SimonGuilloud/orthologic-coq/README.md

 ```shell
 make tauto-bench
 ```
+To ease replication, this will run each benchmark only once.
+The results we report in the paper are the median of 5 runs.
+This can be changed line 82 of the [theories/OL_Bench.v](theories/OL_Bench.v) file.

 Plots are plotted using [plot.py](plot.py).

 Note that the objective of the first benchmark is to demonstrate that the asymptotic behaviour is as expected from the theory (results in [lines.pdf](lines.pdf)) and the objective of the second benchmark is to show practical improvements over Coq's built-in solver for propositional logic, `btauto` (results in [OCaml+n+btauto.pdf](OCaml+n+btauto.pdf)).
-The key corectness property of the artifact is validation by Coq, which is independent of the benchmarks and verified with `dune build`.
+The key corectness property of the artifact is validation by Coq, which is verified with `dune build`.